 - Clinical Samples

-- Identification efficiency: compared to traditional identification methods such as cloning and/or culturing, 16S rDNA sequencing of bacteria is a faster and more accurate method.
+- Identification efficiency: compared to traditional identification methods such as cloning and/or culturing, 16S/18S/ITS sequencing of microbiota is a faster and more accurate method.

 - Dual-zone detection: a comprehensive upgrade to dual-zone (V3 + V4) testing, enables longer sequence and more accurate analysis of colonies.